Glock 17 Ported Barrel: Its Role, Pros and Cons, and Dimensions

 One such modification that is on every shooter’s lips is the addition of a ported barrel.
-This modification aims to minimize the muzzle flip, which makes the shooting more accurate.
+This modification aims to minimize muzzle flip, which makes shooting more accurate.
 It provides evident advantages for the target shooters and competitive users of Glocks.

 Dimension and Weight